ameares/ARM-RT-DSP/README.md

 ## Features

 - High-performance and optimized DSP algorithms for ARM processors.
-- Support for real-time audio, image, and video processing applications.
+- Primarily designed for real-time control applications.
 - Modular and easy-to-use library design.
 - Well-documented API and examples to help you get started quickly.